-Private sector hiring disappoints in November, with just 67,000 added
+Private-sector hiring disappoints in November, with just 67,000 jobs added

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-“The job market is losing its shine," Moody's chief economist Mark Zandi said in a statement.
+“The job market is losing its shine," Mark Zandi, Moody's chief economist, said in a statement.
 "Manufacturers, commodity producers and retailers are shedding jobs.
 Job openings are declining, and if job growth slows any further, unemployment will increase."

-November's number was a steep decline from the 121,000 jobs added last month.
+November's number was a steep decline from the 121,000 jobs added in October, which was revised slightly lower than the 125,000 initially reported.

-Most hiring took place in the services-producing sector, with 85,000 jobs created.
-But the goods-producing sector lost 18,000 jobs -- including 6,000 in the key manufacturing sector.
+Despite the end of the nearly six-week General Motors strike, the goods-producing sector lost 18,000 jobs -- an even 6,000 loss across the manufacturing, construction and natural resources/mining sectors.

+Small businesses also had a rough month, creating just 11,000 jobs, as firms with fewer than 19 employees lost 15,000 workers.

 The data precedes the release of a more closely watched update from the Labor Department on Friday.
 In October, the U.S. added a stronger-than-expected 128,000 positions.